 Do not allow the battery electrolyte (fluid) come into contact with your skin or eyes.
 It is both corrosive and toxic, and the resulting injuries can be severe.
-If any electrolyte does come into contact with vour skin or eves, immediately rinse the affected area with clean, cold water, Immediate medical advice will be required.
+If any electrolyte does come into contact with your skin or eyes, immediately rinse the affected area with clean, cold water.
+Immediate medical advice will be required.

-If battery electrolyte comes into contact with your skin and/or clothes vou should remove the affected clothing and flush the skin with copious amounts of water.
+If battery electrolyte comes into contact with your skin and/or clothes you should remove the affected clothing and flush the skin with copious amounts of water.
 Seek medical assistance immediately.

 If battery electrolyte comes into contact with your eyes, flush with copious amounts of clean cold water.
 Seek medical assistance immediately, and continue to flush with water.

 If swallowed, battery electrolyte can be fatal.
-If electrolyte is swallowed seek medical assistance immediately spark, which can result in an explosion.
+If electrolyte is swallowed seek medical assistance immediately.